-The Teaching Fellow Award is granted to TAs from the College of Letters and Science who have achieved outstanding success as students and teachers.
-Winners of this award are named L&S Teaching Fellows and serve as instructors at the L&S Fall TA Training, which takes place at the start of the fall semester and welcomes 300-400 new and experienced TAs from across campus.
-This document contains information about the Teaching Fellow Award, including nomination materials and procedures.
+To be named an L&S Teaching Mentor (formerly Teaching Fellow) is an honor granted to TAs from the College of Letters & Science who have achieved outstanding success as students and teachers.
+Teaching Mentors serve as instructors at the L&S Fall TA Training, which takes place at the start of the fall semester and welcomes ~400 new and experienced TAs from across campus.
+This document contains information about the Teaching Mentors program, including nomination materials and procedures.

 - Passionate Teachers: they should have a love of learning and helping students learn.
-They should demonstrate sustained commitment to pedagogy and teaching excellence.
+They should demonstrate sustained commitment to implementing effective, learner-centered, and innovative teaching methods.

-- Effective Teachers: they should have a proven track record of implementing effective, learner centered, and innovative teaching methods.
+- Effective Teachers of Teachers: they should have a proven track record of supporting, training, and helping other TAs.

 - Excellent Facilitators: they should know how to effectively guide learning through thoughtful questioning, rapport building, and active listening.

 - Effective Communicators: they should be attentive, timely, empathetic, and thoughtful in their communications with others.

 - Three trainings over the course of the Summer

 - Full-day L&S TA Training in the Fall

 - Three drop-in office hours during the Fall semester